-Assembly Republicans continue to push to relieve the burden caused by skyrocketing gas prices on struggling families.
+Assembly Republicans should relieve the burden caused by skyrocketing gas prices and vehicle registration fees on struggling families.
 Specific policies include:

-- Limiting the annual inflation adjustment on gas tax to 2%.
-This will prevent high inflation from triggering a large gas tax increase on top of already record high gas prices [AB 1626 (Nguyen)]. - Enacting a gas tax holiday to reduce gas prices by 51.1 cents/gallon.
-This will provide immediate relief at the pump and use the state's surplus to backfill lost transportation revenues [AB 1638 (Kiley)]. - Providing emergency gas price relief by declaring a gas price emergency when prices at the pump skyrocket, and creating an Emergency Gas Price Relief Fund to help offset these costs for low-income and middle class motorists.
-This will use the state's surplus to help lower the cost of gasoline. - Prohibiting new "road charges" on top of the gas tax.
+- Allowing the Governor to suspend the annual gas tax increase due to hardship on low-income and middle class families.
+This would provide an escape hatch to prevent gas taxes from automatically increasing as Californians struggle with record high gas prices and 40-year high inflation [AB 16 (Dixon)].
+SB 5 (Nguyen) would cap the annual gas tax increase at 2%. - Suspending the state's gas tax for one year to reduce gas prices by ~50 cents/gallon.
+This would enact a "gas tax holiday" to provide immediate relief at the pump, and backfill lost transportation revenues from the state's General Fund [ABX1-2 (V. Fong), AB 53 (V. Fong)]. - Providing transparency on California's high gas prices with a new online dashboard showing the realtime breakdown of how much taxes, fees, regulations, and policies contribute to the difference between California's gas prices and the national average.
+This would present a clear and transparent picture of how Sacramento policies are responsible for the inflated prices California motorists pay at the pump [AB 1591 (Wallis)]. - Exempting transportation fuels from the state's cap-and-trade program and allowing the importation of gasoline from out-of-state and an early transition to cheaper winter-blend gasoline.
+This would provide relief at the pump by repealing a hidden gas tax and stabilizing gas prices when supply is interrupted [AB 1265 (Gallagher)]. - Providing a grace period to pay vehicle registrations before being issued a traffic ticket or parking ticket.
+This would allow flexibility to make registration payments before adding on additional ticket costs [AB 256 (Dixon)]. - Prohibiting new "road charges" on top of the gas tax.
 This will prevent double taxing commuters with a new per-mile travel tax in addition to the existing gas tax. - Repealing and replacing SB 1 with a better proposal that provides more revenue for roads, focuses on traffic reduction, and does not increase gas taxes.
 Assembly Republicans have previously introduced this alternative, known as the Traffic Relief and Road Improvement Program (TRRIP) [AB 496 (Fong) of 2017, AB 1866 (Fong) of 2018, and AB 1243 (Fong) of 2019].